Marge Schott: Controversies

-Racism
+Racism and white nationalist views

-On November 13, 1992, Charles "Cal" Levy, a former marketing director for the Reds, stated in a deposition for Tim Sabo, a former employee who was suing the team, that he'd heard Schott refer to then-Reds outfielders Eric Davis and Dave Parker as "million-dollar niggers."
+On November 13, 1992, Charles "Cal" Levy, a former marketing director for the Reds, stated in a deposition for Tim Sabo, a former employee who was suing the team, that he had heard Schott refer to then-Reds outfielders Eric Davis and Dave Parker as "million-dollar niggers."
 Sabo, who had been the team's controller, alleged that his 1991 firing was due to testifying against Schott in another lawsuit brought against Schott by several limited partners and because he opposed the unwritten policy of not hiring blacks.
 Schott's countersuit alleged that Sabo wrote unauthorized checks to himself and paid health insurance premiums to retired front-office employees.
 She asked for $25,000 in damages for defamation.
 Sabo ultimately lost his suit.

 Levy, who is Jewish, alleged that Schott kept a Nazi swastika armband at her home and claims he overheard her say "sneaky goddamn Jews are all alike."
 The next day, Schott issued a statement saying the claims of racism levied against her were overstated and that she did not mean to offend anyone with her statement or her ownership of the armband.
 Schott explained that the swastika armband had been a gift from a former employee.

 On November 29, Schott said the "million-dollar niggers" comment was made in jest, but then stated that she felt that Adolf Hitler was initially good for Germany and did not understand how the epithet "Jap" could be offensive.

 During the same season, a former Oakland Athletics executive assistant, Sharon Jones, is quoted in The New York Times as having overheard Schott state: "I would never hire another nigger.
 I'd rather have a trained monkey working for me than a nigger," before the start of an owners' conference call.

-On May 5, 1996, Schott aroused ire when she made statements favorable of Adolf Hitler, saying he "was O.K. at the beginning, [...]
-He just went too far."
+On May 5, 1996, Schott aroused ire when she made statements favorable of Adolf Hitler, saying "Everything you read, when he came in he was good.
+They built tremendous highways and got all the factories going.
+He went nuts, he went berserk.
+I think his own generals tried to kill him, didn't they?"
 Later in the month, Schott was quoted in Sports Illustrated as speaking in a "cartoonish Japanese accent" while describing her meeting with the Prime Minister of Japan.
 Schott later stated that she did not like Asian kids "outdoing our kids" in high school.